 Glenmona Lodge was built around 1834 and later enlarged by Michael Harrison.
-It is one of five 'Big Houses' in the area.
+It is one of the ‘original’ 5 big houses in the area.

 Glenmona House is best known as the home of Ronald John McNeill, Baron Cushendun.